artichoke/project-infrastructure/CONTRIBUTING.md

 investigate.
 If there is no issue, please file one before beginning to work on a PR.
 [Good first issues are labeled `E-easy`].

-## Discussion

-If you'd like to engage in a discussion outside of GitHub, you can [join Artichoke's public Discord server].

 ## Setup

 project-infrastructure includes Ruby, Terraform, and Text sources.
 Developing on